Rismosch/ris_engine/README.md

 ## ⚙️ Requirements

-To compile this repo, you need a a working Rust compiler.
+To compile this repo, you need a working Rust compiler.
 I currently use `rustc 1.63.0`.
 A newer one probably works fine.

 The current target platform is Windows.
 So, if you are using Windows, then you have everything you need.